Chapter 8 Hybrid Assembly Methods for Short and Long Reads

 Where:

-is the location for RACON, a program that ‘generates genomic consensus which is of similar or better quality compared to the output generated by assembly methods which employ both error correction and consensus steps, while providing a speedup of several times compared to those methods.
-It supports data produced by both Pacific Biosciences and Oxford Nanopore Technologies.’-1
+--spades_path=is where SPADes binary is located at--racon_path=is the location for RACON, a program that ‘generates genomic consensus which is of similar or better quality compared to the output generated by assembly methods which employ both error correction and consensus steps, while providing a speedup of several times compared to those methods.
+It supports data produced by both Pacific Biosciences and Oxford Nanopore Technologies.’-1and-2are the illumina reads-lare the nanopore/PacBio reads-tare the number of computing processors to use

 - Let Unicycler run.
 Answer the following questions: